-Computational Complexity classifies problems into classes,

-We have decision problems with boolean answer, or function/optimization problems which output an object as an answer.
+- Computational Complexity classifies problems into classes, and studies the relations and the structure of these classes. - We have decision problems with boolean answer, or function/optimization problems which output an object as an answer. - Given some nice properties of polynomials, we identify polynomial-time algorithms as efficient algorithms.